-Overby-Seawell Company ("OSC") writes to notify you of an incident that affected the privacy of some of your information.
-OSC is a vendor that provides property insurance validation for banks and lenders, including Fulton Bank, N.A.
-To perform these services, OSC was provided certain information related to a property you own or a loan for which you co-signed.
+Houser LLP ("Houser") writes to notify you of an incident that may affect the privacy of some of your information.
+Houser provides legal services to commercial businesses and financial institutions.
+Houser was provided your information to provide such services.
 This letter includes details of the incident, our response, and steps you may take to better protect against possible misuse of your information, should you feel it appropriate to do so.